mariekeschouwstra/mariekeschouwstra.github.io/index.md

 </figure>

 I teach courses in the Cognition Language and Communication program, as well as the Psychobiology course Evolution of Language and Music.
 And I supervise student projects in many different programmes.
 Interested?
 Get in touch (see email address below)!
-Not sure yet?
-Read more about my research.
+Want to know more?
+Read  about my [research](https://mariekeschouwstra.github.io/research/ "Let's evolve languages!").

 ## Language Evolution and Learning